aetilley/pcfg/README.txt

 VT greets 1.

-For any given line, that the first element (whitespace delimited element) is always the source of the rule in question.
+For any given line, that the first element (whitespace delimited element) is always the (identifier for the) source of the rule in question.
-The last element is always the probability of the transition from this source to the targets The aforementioned targests are exactly the zero or more elements between the first element and the last element of the line.
+The last element is always a floating point literal for the probability of the transition from this source to the targets
+The aforementioned (indentifiers for the) target Symbols are exactly the zero or more symbols between the first element and the last element of the line.
-So for example the line S .2 would mean a 0-ary rule with source S and targets (), and that the conditional probability of this transition to () given S is .2.
+Notice in particular the line S .2 would refer to a 0-ary rule with source S and targets (), (the empty target list) and indicate that the conditional probability of this transition to () given S is .2.
-Note also that every symbol that appears in the middle but never on the left is assumed to be a Terminal
+Note also that every symbol that appears in the middle but never on the left can be assumed to be a Terminal.

 (ii) file_type = "UNIV_COUNTS" means the file format consists of lines of the form